 - Annual Cash Bonus Opportunities: At the beginning of each year, we establish annual cash bonus opportunities for our named executive officers that are subject to the achievement of both company and individual performance goals, with each named executive officer's individual opportunity set by reference to market compensation for comparable positions within our peer group.
 Annual cash bonuses are awarded based on achievement of previously established performance goals.
-Because payment of these cash bonuses is directly linked to the achievement of our corporate objectives and financial goals, we believe that these cash bonuses provide a significant incentive to our named executive officers to work towards achieving such objectives and goals in the short term. - Long-Term Incentives: The purpose of our long-term equity incentive program is to retain key executives and incentivize achievement of goals that drive long-term stockholder value.
-We provide stock-based, long-term compensation for named executive officers through our stockholder-approved equity plans.
+Because payment of these cash bonuses is directly linked to the achievement of our corporate objectives and financial goals, we believe that these cash bonuses provide a significant incentive to our named executive officers to work towards achieving such objectives and goals in the short term. - Long-Term Incentives: The purpose of our long-term equity incentive program is to promote achievement of goals that drive long-term stockholder value and retain key executives.
+We provide stock-based, long-term compensation to our named executive officers through equity awards under our stockholder-approved equity plans.
 We believe this long-term incentive compensation motivates our named executive officers to sustain longer-term financial operational performance and rewards them when such efforts lead to increases in stockholder value.